 Illinois Minimum Insurance Requirements

-Like most other states, Illinois requires all drivers to carry a minimum amount of liability insurance, noted at 25/50/20.
-Failure to maintain the minimum insurance required could result in a substantial fine.
+Like most other states, Illinois requires all drivers to carry a minimum amount of liability insurance, noted at 25/50/20, and the state also mandates uninsured motorist bodily injury (UMBI) of 25/50.
+Failure to maintain the minimum insurance required can result in fines and registration suspension under Illinois’ electronic verification program.

 Minimum liability required in the state of Illinois is divided as follows: